tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_static_site_generators.md

 This is the constant tradeoff with tools &mdash; the tools and platforms with the most community and usage aren't usually the doc tools.
 The doc tools have more features designed for tech writers, but they lack the momentum and depth of the more popular website building tools.

+## Docusaurus

+[Docusaurus](https://docusaurus.io/), built by Facebook, is also a popular static site generator oriented towards documentation needs.
+Docusaurus includes integration with Algolia for search, supports document versioning, translation, and more.
+The React foundation will also make it popular if you have front-end developers who prefer to work with React.

+With support from Facebook, Docusaurus looks like a great option for a documentation website, and although I haven't experimented with it myself, feedback from others has been positive.
+You can see how [Docusaurus compares with other tools](https://docusaurus.io/docs#comparison-with-other-tools) as well as look over their [showcase](https://docusaurus.io/showcase).
+The showcase, which includes many doc sites such as [Algolia](https://docsearch.algolia.com/), [GraphQL](https://www.graphql-code-generator.com/), [Redis](https://developer.redis.com/), can give you an idea of how your doc site will look.
+Most themes have an attractive left sticky sidebar with collapse/expand toggles along with a right sidebar showing a floating table of contents.

 ## What about this or that tool?

 Right now there are probably many readers who are clenching their first and lowering their eyebrows in anger at the omission of their tool. *What about ...
 Docpad!!???
 What about Nikola??!!
-What about Docusaurus?!!*
+What about Slate!!
+And Docsify?*

 Hey, there are *a lot* of tool options out there, and you might have found the perfect match between your content needs and the tool.
 Additionally, the tools landscape for developer docs is robust, complex, and seemingly endless.
+Most people don't have deep exposure to that many tools.
+If you start with one and become familiar with it, changing course becomes harder.
+There often isn't a killer feature that prompts you to refactor and recode your entire website.

-Also, recognize that I'm only recommending what I perceive to be the most popular options.
-The developer tool landscape is diverse and constantly changing, and what may be relevant one day might be passé the next.
+And the winds seem to change from year to year.
+What may be relevant one day might be passé the next.
 Docs-as-code tooling is a difficult space to navigate, and selecting the right tool for your needs is a tough question.
-I offer more specific advice and recommendations in [Which tool to choose for API docs — my recommendations](pubapis_which_tool_to_choose.html).
+I offer more specific advice and recommendations in [Which tool to choose for API docs &mdash; my recommendations](pubapis_which_tool_to_choose.html).
 The tool you choose will affect both your productivity and capability, so it tends to be an important choice.

-{: .tip}
-For more doc tools, see the [Generating Docs](https://github.com/PharkMillups/beautiful-docs#generating-docs) list in [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs).
+For more doc tools, see the [Generating Docs](https://github.com/PharkMillups/beautiful-docs#generating-docs) list in Beautiful Docs.
 Additionally, [DocBuilds](http://www.docbuilds.com/) tries to index some of more popular documentation-specific static site generators.

+## Tools for generating the OpenAPI reference

-For tools specifically related to parsing the [OpenAPI specification](pubapis_openapi_intro.html), see [Ultimate Guide to 30+ API Documentation Solutions](https://nordicapis.com/ultimate-guide-to-30-api-documentation-solutions/) from Nordic APIs and [Tools and Integrations](https://swagger.io/tools/open-source/open-source-integrations/) from Smartbear.
+In this discussion on tools, I have purposely avoided tools that auto-generate out reference documentation from the [OpenAPI specification](pubapis_openapi_intro.html).
+I cover these tools more in the [OpenAPI spec and generated reference docs](restapispecifications.html) section.
+These tools include [Stoplight](pubapis_stoplight.html), [SwaggerHub](pubapis_swaggerhub_smartbear.html), [Redoc](pubapis_redocly.html) (all site sponsors, by the way), as well as [Readme.com](https://readme.com/) and [DeveloperHub.io](https://developerhub.io/).
+For more of these tools, see [Ultimate Guide to 30+ API Documentation Solutions](https://nordicapis.com/ultimate-guide-to-30-api-documentation-solutions/) from Nordic APIs and [Tools and Integrations](https://swagger.io/tools/open-source/open-source-integrations/) from Smartbear.

+One drawback with tools that auto-generate out the OpenAPI reference is that their support for more conceptual documentation will likely be limited.
+Tech writers tend to spend the bulk of their time writing more conceptual docs; reference docs are often written and generated by engineering teams themselves.
+Even so, you will likely run into challenges with [integrating the conceptual and reference docs into a seamless experience](pubapis_combine_swagger_and_guide.html).